 A ten-week starter course considering the philosophical ideas and questions affecting our everyday lives.
-Offered free via Zoom in the autumn term.
+Offered via Zoom in the spring term.

 Do any of us really know who we are?
 Or why?
 For thousands of years, philosophy has been searching for answers and seeking the truth in everything.
 Through Practical Philosophy we seek understanding not through theory, but from our own direct experience.
 Living life to the full.

-Classes are currently held online via Zoom and each one lasts 75mins.
+Classes will be held online via Zoom and each one lasts 75mins.

 These opening sessions consider how philosophy can help us enjoy richer, less stressful lives.